hknutzen/Netspoc/technical.markdown

 below, Netspoc would then find two paths from loop entrance to loop exit node, marked by the green and the red arrow.

-{% include image.html src="./images/find_loop_paths1.png" description="**Finding loop paths:** To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}
+{% include image.html src="./images/find_loop_paths1.png" title = "Finding loop paths:" description="To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}

 Path exploration inside loops can be a very expensive step, especially with big and nested cycles.
 It is therefore a good idea to stop